slowproj/slowdash/docs/DataBinding.md

 ### Restrictions
-- For security reasons, for SQL databases, Slow-Dash accepts only alphabets, digits, and tightly selected special characters such as `_`, `-`, `.`, and `:`, for tags, fields, and column names.
+- For security reasons, for SQL databases, SlowDash accepts for column names only alphabets, digits, and tightly selected special characters such as `_`, `-`, `.`, and `:`.
-- Therefore, a name like `';drop table datatable` is not allowed, and will be rejected, even though proper handling is technically possible.
+- Therefore, a channel name like `';drop table datatable` is not allowed, and will be rejected, even though proper handling is technically possible.

-## Channels and Data Store Schema
+## Channels and Data-Store Schemata
-Note that the numeric data values shown here can be of other scalar types (string etc.) or objects (histogram etc.).
+Note that the numeric data values shown here can be of any other scalar types (string etc.) or objects (histogram etc.).

 ### Case 1: Tag Values for Channel